-However, when deciding between two otherwise equal job offers, they look at which provides for a high starting salary, the opportunity to develop job-specific skills, and the opportunity to improve the community.
+However, when deciding between two otherwise equal job offers, they look at which provides for a high starting salary.

 The U.S. Bureau of Labor Statistics says, "The more you learn, the more you earn—and the less likely you are to be unemployed."
-They have put together this handy chart to prove the point.
+See the latest statistics here.